(Obeisance unto the Moon of Godruma)

 jīva śikṣā dena suyatane

-Along with His intimate associates, He became like a kalpa-vṛkṣa (a wish-fulilling tree) and gave everyone kṛṣṇa-prema.
-He happily listened to topics about devotion from the mouths of various devotees and taught this to the jīvas with great care.
+Along with His intimate associates, He became like a wish-fulfilling tree and gave everyone kṛṣṇa-prema.
+He happily listened to topics about bhakti from the mouths of various devotees and taught this to the jīvas with great care.
 (1)

 kise jīva tare anāyāse

 One day, after bathing in the ocean, the Lord met Hari Dāsa at Śrī Siddha Bakula.
-Feeling great bliss, He asked sincerely, “How can the jīvas easily be saved?
+Feeling great bliss, He asked sincerely, “How can the jīvas be easily delivered?”

 prabhura caraṇa dhari’ aneka vinaya kari’